 passion and vision

+I’ve spent over 16 years working as VP, CIO, and COO in the personal finance space.
+Over my career, I’ve focused on developing digital products and systems to help people with their financial education and tools to manage their money.
 Over time, I realized one of my passions is to see people succeed and enjoy a better and more fulfilled life.
-One of the components for a more fulfilled life is personal finance.
-I’m looking forward to a future of helping others recognize and achieving their own capacity to build wealth for themselves and their families.
+Of course, one of the components of a more fulfilled life is personal finance.
+So I’m looking forward to a future of helping others recognize and achieve their capacity to build wealth for themselves and their families.

 I graduated with a B.S. in Mechanical Engineering in 1993 from Pensacola Christian College.
-In my first year after college, I spent time at several different manufacturing facilities on assembly lines attempting to work my way into an engineering position.
-Falcon Fabricators, manufacturer of stainless steel restaurant equipment, Whirlpool, manufactured air conditioning systems, and finally landed back the company I interned with in college, Bennett Tool and Die, a job shop for General Electric, Yamaha and several other clients.
+In my first year after college, I spent time at several manufacturing facilities on assembly lines attempting to work my way into an engineering position.
+Falcon Fabricators, a manufacturer of stainless steel restaurant equipment, Whirlpool, manufactured air conditioning systems, and finally landed back the company I interned with in college, Bennett Tool and Die, a job shop for General Electric, Yamaha, and several other clients.

 Several months after returning to Bennett, I moved into the engineering department, where I spent six years doing engineering and network administration work.
 Then, in March 2001, I said goodbye to my engineering career and moved full-time into digital and technology.
 I began in the personal finance space when I joined a small company as part of their digital team.
 Over time, I proceeded into a Vice President role and then on to CIO and later COO briefly before my exit.